collective/collective.picturefill/README.rst

 Introduction
 ============

-This addon use picturefill_ to render /@@images/myfiled tag
+This addon install picturefill_ in Plone and provide a suite of tools to display images from different kind of components such as brain, dexterity object or archetypes.

 How to install
 ==============